uyeme/db-project/README.md

 # db project
- Final Project Instructions: Professional Setup Guide
+ Final Project Instructions: Setup Guide

  Entity Relationship Diagram (ERD) Creation:
-Design an ERD to visualize the tables and their relationships for the project.
+Design an ERD using Draw io to visualize the tables and their relationships for the project.
 This diagram will help you understand the structure and connections between different entities.

  Set Up MySQL Connection and Schemas:
 Install MySQL locally if you haven't already.